victorpreston/python_spyware-keylogger/README.md

    Modify the necessary settings, such as the IP address and port for remote access.

    Run the remote controller:
-    ```shell
+    ```
        python3 remote_controller.py
     ```
 This will provide you with options to control the spyware remotely, such as starting or stopping the keylogging process and retrieving captured data.

  ##Legal Disclaimer

    The use of Spyware and similar tools may have legal and ethical implications.
    It is important to ensure that you comply with all applicable laws and regulations before using this software.
    The developers of Spyware are not responsible for any misuse or damages caused by the software.